otavio939/l2ramps/README.md

 * Remove unnecessary dependencies - Q2/23

 # **Forking this repository**
-> This website was coded to be host like any static website.
-Everything is pre-processed offline, no database configuration is necessary.
+> This website was coded to be hosted like a static website.
+Everything is pre-processed offline, no database configuration or knowledge is necessary.

-> Make sure you have Git and NPM installed in the machine.
+> Make sure you have Git and NPM installed on your machine.

 1. Clone this repository using Git